redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 It's not pretty, but it works!
 We'll leave the styling to you!

+> You can see the final code, with styling, here: https://github.com/redwoodjs/cookbook-third-party-apis/blob/master/web/src/pages/ClientPage/ClientPage.js

 ## Server-side API Integration

 If you weighed the pros and cons presented earlier and found too many cons on the client-side implementation, then it looks like we're making our call on the server.
 To do that we'll need to do two things